 Memorials may be sent to St. Paul’s Ev.
 Lutheran Church, Litchfield.

-To send flowers to Virginia "Ginger" M. Prieve's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia "Ginger" M. Prieve, please visit our floral store.